dmartinezbeltrami/cpp-s3-uploader-libcurl-openssl/README.md

 ## Design Goals

--Small, understandable implementation
+- Small, understandable implementation
--Explicit SigV4 signing logic
+- Explicit SigV4 signing logic
--No hidden magic
+- No hidden magic
--Portable across Linux and Windows
+- Portable across Linux and Windows
--Suitable for integration into larger C++ systems
+- Suitable for integration into larger C++ systems

 This is not a full S3 client — it is a focused uploader component.